Australian Shepherds are smart, striking dogs; they are natural-born herders who found their fame in rodeos.

 The Australian Shepherd is a medium-sized, sleek, smart, and agile dog.
 Much like the collie, they have triangular, floppy ears, a flat head, and a long, narrow snout.

-Aussies have stunning coats, medium-length coats in colors ranging from liver merle or blue merle to completely liver or black.
-They can also have white or tan markings.
+Aussies have stunning, medium-length coats in colors ranging from liver merle or blue merle to completely liver or black.
+They can also have white or tan markings and spots.

 Australian Shepherd Average Size, Lifespan, And Key Life Stages